 - Click the printer icon (Print) in the top right corner

 Now the file is accessible for printing via the standard Google Drive print dialog.
 It also can be saved to PDF again, and the saved copy will not have restrictions from printing.

 If you need to print several password-protected PDF files, you can use Print Conductor.

-Printing PDF with comments & mark-ups
+Printing PDF with comments & mark-ups (annotations)

 PDF documents or PDF Portfolio files can contain comments and mark-ups (annotations) made by users.
 Comments and annotations are contained on a layer over the PDF page.
 Different PDF viewers have a variety of printing options for printing comments and annotations.